CIRM funded clinical trial gives siblings a second chance at life

 Winner of Beast Games becomes champion for his son’s rare disease

-CIRM $4 million awarded to support innovative Gene Therapy for Rare Heart Disorder
+CIRM Supports Innovative Gene Therapy for Rare Heart Disorder

-Image Source: American Heart Association Journals The California Institute for Regenerative Medicine (CIRM) recently awarded $4 million to support the development of a one-time gene therapy for desmoplakin gene variant arrhythmogenic cardiomyopathy (DSP ACM), a rare and life-threatening genetic disorder.
-This preclinical award to Deborah D. Ascheim, MD, and her team at Rejuvenate Bio are … Continue reading CIRM $4 million awarded to support innovative Gene Therapy for Rare Heart Disorder
+Image Source: American Heart Association Journals The California Institute for Regenerative Medicine (CIRM) awarded $4 million to support a gene therapy for rare life-threatening genetic disorder.
+A rare heart disorder Known as desmoplakin gene variant arrhythmogenic cardiomyopathy (DSP ACM), the genetic disorder is a rare heart disorder.
+This preclinical award went to Deborah D. Ascheim, … Continue reading CIRM Supports Innovative Gene Therapy for Rare Heart Disorder

 Turning Hope into Reality: How a Genetic Therapy Helped Connor